 Key points: Michaelia Cash said she fully cooperated with the Australian Federal PoliceThe Senator claimed "you [couldn't] get better evidence than what I provided... under oath"However, the police insist Senator Cash was not forthcoming with a formal statement Senator Cash has been under pressure because her staff tipped off the media that police were raiding the Melbourne offices of the Australian Workers' Union back in 2017.
+The raids are now the subject of a civil court case and Senator Cash appeared as a witness last week.
 Chinese billionaire Huang Xiangmo wants political parties to pay back his donations after failing in citizenship bid.
 Updated about 11 hours agoFri 8 Feb 2019, 2:16pm A Chinese billionaire who has been prevented from returning to Australia has asked political parties to return the millions of dollars in donations he's made.

 If populism speaks for ordinary people, why does it have a bad reputation?
 Opinion By Octavia Bryant and Benjamin Moffitt Posted about 3 hours agoTue 5 Feb 2019, 8:00pm No doubt thanks to Donald Trump, Brexit and a string of anti-establishment leaders and parties in Europe, Latin America and Asia, everyone seems to be talking about populism.